GantMan/Public_Speaking_Hits/README.md

 * "My father always said, if you want a room of people to listen to you, start off with a quote from me... thanks Dad" - [Gant Laborde](https://gantlaborde.com/)
 * "Last night I tried to eliminate anything in my speech that seemed in any way dull.
 So in conclusion..." - [Terry Paulson](http://www.terrypaulson.com/)
+* "Good evening, everyone.
+I'm honored to be here tonight, despite the fact that I'm pretty sure I got invited by mistake." - [chatGPT](https://chat.openai.com/chat)

 ### Intros

-* It takes guts to do what this person is going to do.
-It also takes guts to be a an organ doner.
+* "It takes guts to do what this person is going to do.
+It also takes guts to be a an organ doner." - _Anon_
-* This next person just told me I have two faults.
-They think I'm bad at listening, and... something else.
+* "This next person just told me I have two faults.
+They think I'm bad at listening, and... something else." - _Anon_

 ### Closers